Interview with John Mayer, reflecting on 2013 Hall of Fame Inductee Albert King

 Known as a musician who defies genre boundaries, Mayer is well known for collaborations with a range of artists.
 From rock to blues, hip-hop to jazz to country, Mayer has performed and/or recorded with Hall of Fame inductees Eric Clapton, BB King and Buddy Guy, as well as T-Bone Burnett, Herbie Hancock, Dixie Chicks, Jay Z and Alicia Keys.

-On April 18, 2013, John Mayer will induct legendary blues man Albert King into the Rock and Roll Hall of Fame at the 28th Annual Hall of Fame Induction Ceremony.
-Mayer will also perform a tribute to Albert King with Gary Clark Jr.
+On April 18, 2013, John Mayer inducted legendary blues man Albert King into the Rock & Roll Hall of Fame at the 28th Annual Hall of Fame Induction Ceremony.
+Mayer also performed a tribute to Albert King with Gary Clark Jr. and Booker T. Jones.

 In this interview with John Mayer, the musician reflects on the lasting influence of Albert King, including how King's music first resonated with him and why King belongs in the Rock and Roll Hall of Fame.